soc-hub-fi/headsail-vp/examples/hpc-c/hello-newlib-hpc/README.md

 # Minimal C program

-Just a bare metal C program that makes ude of the Newlib C runtime library.
+Just a bare metal C program that makes use of the Newlib C runtime library.

 ## Quickstart